mike99mac/minimy-mike99mac/README.md

 ### Initial configuration

-A welcome screen should pop up.
+A welcome screen should open on the monitor.
 Perform the following steps:

 - On the *Welcome* window, choose your language and click **Continue**.
 - On the *Keyboard layout* window, choose your keyboard layout and click **Continue**.